laravel/vapor-docs/1.0/resources/storage.md

 ## File Uploads

 Due to AWS Lambda limitations, file uploads made directly to your application backend can be up to 4.5 MB in size.
-This is a hard limit imposed by AWS, and changing the  `php.ini`, or any other configuration, won't affect this.
+This is a hard limit imposed by AWS, and updating the `php.ini` configuration file, or any other configuration, won't affect this.

 Now, to ensure the end-user won't receive an `HTTP 413 Payload Too Large` response, you may validate the file upload size using JavaScript before initiating the upload to your application's backend.